Puni2001/AI_Blog_Generator/README.md

 - **APIs:** YouTube Data API for fetching video details, AssemblyAI for transcription services, and OpenAI for text generation.
 - **Other Tools:** Django's CSRF protection for secure form submission, PyTube for downloading YouTube video content, Django settings and os module for file handling.

-This format gives a comprehensive view of your project, highlighting your technical skills, the complexity of your work, and the impact of the solution you developed.
-Adjust the description based on the specifics of your project and the technologies you used for accuracy.